daphneaugier/evatellier/README.md

-# evatellier
+# Eva Tellier - Personal website

-Art portfolio for Eva Tellier (personal website)
+Art portfolio for ceramic artist.
+Can be found at www.evatellier.com

+Technologies/Frameworks used :
+    - HTML
+    - CSS
+    - Javascript
+    - Bootstrap